ChromaticFlint/ChromaticFlint.github.io/content/featured/Flight Sequencer/index.md

 showInProjects: true
 ---

-Prototype project to test flight patterns for designing bullet hell levels.
-Focused on storage and retrieval of enemy patterns.
+Prototype project to test flight patterns for designing bullet hell waves.
+The goal was to learn how to store and retrieve enemy types, waves, patterns, and positions within UI elements.